hosein2rd/x-coin-challenge/README.md

 ### Production

-To run the app in production run `npm run build` for building after that run `npm run start` to run app.
+To run the app in production run `npm run build` for building.
+Then run `npm run start` to run the app.

 ### Development